How to write a research proposal

 This should be clear, concise and describe the theme of your proposal.

 Include a short summary of your proposal, stating the problem or question you plan to address.

 Identify the study area your proposed thesis falls into, explaining its significance, likely impact and how it will contribute to the field.

 Explain the key aims of your research and the questions you will address in order to achieve them.

 Detail how you intend to carry out your research.
 Will you collect data using libraries, archives, field studies or interviews for example?
 How you will analyse the data you collect?
 A schedule of key activities can help demonstrate that your research is achievable within the timeframe of your PhD.

 List the publications and sources you have cited in your proposal.
 You can also include sources you have read in preparation.

 Get advice before you submit

 We recommend that you discuss your proposal with a member of staff who has expertise in your field.
-This process can also help you identify a supervisor.
+This can also help you identify a potential supervisor.
 School, department or research centre websites related to your area of study are a good place to start looking.
 You can also contact us directly.